Moortown, Leeds

-Moortown is an affluent suburb of Leeds, West Yorkshire, England in the LS17 and LS8 postcode district.
+Moortown is a suburb of Leeds, West Yorkshire, England.
 It is a civil parish and sits in the Moortown ward of Leeds City Council in the north east of the city.

 It is situated between Roundhay and Gledhow on the east and Weetwood on the west, with Chapel Allerton to the south, and Alwoodley to the north.
 It is synonymous with Moor Allerton, and institutions in the area use both names.
 Moortown lies in the LS17 postcode district, which was reported to contain the most expensive housing area in Yorkshire and the Humber by The Times in 2007.

 General description

 The suburb is located around the junction of the (north-south) Harrogate Road A61 road and the Leeds Outer Ring Road (A6120) (west-east), at that point called the Moortown Ring Road, and overlooked by a Water Tower.
 Scott Hall Road (A61) and Harrogate Road lead southwards to Leeds city centre.
 The Leeds City Council boundary for Moortown ward is the Ring Road, with properties to the north in the Alwoodley ward.
 The Church of England parish includes areas north of the Ring Road.
 Woodland north and south of the Ring Road and by the water tower is called the Moortown Plantation.
+A post office, petrol station and other shops are located on Harrogate Road at the northern end of Moortown.

 Moortown includes small estates of council housing around the junction of King Lane and the Moortown Ring Road.

 Moortown Corner

 Moortown Corner is the junction between Street Lane and Harrogate Road, a local shopping area and geographical reference.
 The building known as the Corner House was built as a cinema (1938–1940), ballroom and restaurant but now contains shops.
 From 1968 to 2008 it contained a casino.
 Nearby is a large Marks and Spencer Simply Food supermarket which serves the surrounding area.
-Branches of Leeds Building Society, Virgin Money (formerly Yorkshire Bank) and Halifax can also be found at Moortown Corner.
+Branches of Leeds Building Society and Virgin Money (formerly Yorkshire Bank) can also be found at Moortown Corner.
+Halifax closed its local branch on 9 January 2024.